 On our last day in New York City we went to Rockefeller Center, walked the High Line in Lower Manhattan, then went on a sightseeing boat cruise.
 We ended our night with a trip across the Hudson River to Jersey City where we enjoyed the night-lights of the New York City skyline.

 Rockefeller Center is a massive complex of commercial buildings but its main tourist attractions are Radio City Music Hall, the NBC Studios and Top of the Rock Observation Deck at 30 Rockefeller Plaza, and the ice skating rink.

 You can do tours of Rockefeller Center but we were only interested in visiting Top of the Rock.
 With 3 levels of indoor and outdoor viewing decks, Top of the Rock offers fantastic views of New York City.

 The best part was having the Empire State Building in the cityscape, which you obviously don’t get at the observatory on the Empire State Building.
 We could even see Central Park, although a new building going up will soon obstruct the best view.

-Rockefeller Centre is also known for its artwork, with a number of statues, friezes, and murals gracing the property.
-Notable statues at Rockefeller Centre include the bronze gilded Prometheus bringing fire to mankind (at the western end of the sunken plaza, overlooking the skating rink in winter), and Atlas carrying the celestial vault on his shoulders (in the International Building’s courtyard, facing St. Patrick’s Cathedral).
+Rockefeller Center is also known for its artwork, with a number of statues, friezes, and murals gracing the property.
+Notable statues at Rockefeller Center include the bronze gilded Prometheus bringing fire to mankind (at the western end of the sunken plaza, overlooking the skating rink in winter), and Atlas carrying the celestial vault on his shoulders (in the International Building’s courtyard, facing St. Patrick’s Cathedral).